 Early Origins of the Pecfarte family

 This web page shows only a small excerpt of our Pecfarte research.
-Another 64 words (5 lines of text) are included under the topic Early Pecfarte History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the years 1591, 1599, 1649 and 1695 are included under the topic Early Pecfarte History in all our PDF Extended History products and printed products wherever possible.

 Pecfarte Spelling Variations

 Pecfarte has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Pecfarte have been found, including Pickford, Pitchford, Picford, Pichford, Pitford and others.